joary/oai-study/v0.6/lte_softmodem.md

 The main operations executed at the lte-softmodem main function are:

 1. Parse the command line options
 2. Create the data-structures to hold configuration/operation
 3. Initialize the logging system(s)
 4. Fill the configurations
 	1. Configure the eNodeB parameters
 	2. Configure eNodeB interfaces with RF (or fronthaul) and MAC
 		- This topic is discussed at section: **Interfaces (MAC and RF/Fronthaul)**

-5. Start the thread(s).
+5. Start the thread(s)
 	- This topic is discussed at section: **eNodeB Start**

 ## Interfaces (MAC and RF/Fronthaul)